-Michael Byowitz is of counsel at Wachtell, Lipton, Rosen & Katz (where he was a partner for more than 30 years) specializing in antitrust and competition law.
-He represents multinational corporations on major domestic and international mergers, acquisitions, joint ventures and corporate takeovers at the Department of Justice, the Federal Trade Commission, and State Attorneys General in the United States and consults on antitrust investigations in the European Union, the United Kingdom, Argentina, Australia, Brazil, Canada, China, Colombia, Mexico, Venezuela and many other countries.
-He has served as antitrust counsel on many major matters including, among many others, for United Technologies in its proposed acquisition of Rockwell Collins and its prior acquisition of Goodrich, Novartis in acquiring Alcon, and Maytag in its acquisition by Whirlpool.
+Michael Byowitz is Of Counsel at Wachtell, Lipton, Rosen & Katz (and he was a partner for more than 30 years) specializing in antitrust and competition law.
+He represents multinational corporations on major domestic and international mergers, acquisitions, joint ventures and corporate takeovers at the Department of Justice, the Federal Trade Commission, and State Attorneys General in the U.S. and consults on antitrust investigations in the EU, the UK, Argentina, Australia, Brazil, Canada, China, Colombia, Mexico, Venezuela and many other countries.
+He served as antitrust counsel on many major matters including, among many others, for United Technologies in its acquisitions of Rockwell Collins and Goodrich, Valspar in its acquisition by Sherwin-Williams, Novartis in acquiring Alcon, and Maytag in its acquisition by Whirlpool.

 Mr. Byowitz is a frequent speaker on antitrust issues in the U.S. and abroad.
 He has published articles on antitrust issues, most recently as co-author of “Navigating the New Competition Law Frontier: Reviewing Global Antitrust Approaches to Technology Platforms” (The International Lawyer March 2019).
 He is consistently ranked among leading antitrust specialists in peer reviews including Global Competition Review, Who’s Who Legal, Super Lawyers, Best Lawyers and Chambers.

-Mr. Byowitz received an A.B.
-(1973) from Columbia College and a J.D.
-(1976) from New York University School of Law (Order of the Coif and editor of New York University Law Review).
-Before joining Wachtell Lipton (1983), Mr. Byowitz served as Senior Trial Attorney with the Antitrust Division, U.S. Department of Justice.
+Mr. Byowitz is a graduate of Columbia College (A.B.
+(1973) and New York University School of Law ((J.D.
+1976; Order of the Coif and editor of NYU Law Review).
+Before joining the Firm (1983), Mr. Byowitz served as Senior Trial Attorney, Antitrust Division, U.S. Department of Justice.

 Mr. Byowitz has long been active in the American Bar Association.
-He serves on the ABA Board of Governors and its Executive Committee, and previously served for 12 years in the ABA House of Delegates (as a Delegate-at-Large, and before that for the Section of International Law and the NY State Bar Association), and was a member of the Committee on Issues of Significance to the Legal Profession.
-Mr. Byowitz is a member of the Board of Directors of the American Bar Foundation (ABF) and is Immediate Past Chair of the Fellows of the ABF, was previously New York State Co-Chair of the Fellows, and has received the Outstanding State Co-Chair Award.
-He has served as a member of the ABA’s Presidential Appointment Committee, the ABA’s Standing Committee on Membership, and an ABA Presidential Task Force on Federal Pleading Standards.
-He has served as Chair of the Section of International Law, Chair of three of its divisions, Chair of its International Antitrust Law Committee and Co-Chair of its International Pro Bono Committee.
-He has received the Section’s Lifetime Achievement Award (August 2011) and its Leonard J. Theberge Award in recognition of sustained and outstanding service in the field of private international law (April 2019).
+He serves on the ABA Board of Governors, and previously served for 12 years in the ABA House of Delegates (as Delegate-at-Large, and before that for the Section of International Law and the New York State Bar Association), and was a member of the Committee on Issues of Significance to the Legal Profession.
+Mr. Byowitz is a member of the Board of Directors of the American Bar Foundation (ABF) and is a Past Chair of the Fellows of the ABF, was previously New York State Co-Chair of the Fellows, and received the Outstanding State Co-Chair Award.
+He served as a member of the ABA’s Presidential Appointments Committee, the ABA’s Standing Committee on Membership, and an ABA Presidential Task Force on Federal Pleading Standards.
+He is Past Chair of the ABA Section of International Law, Former Chair of three of its divisions, Past Chair of its International Antitrust Law Committee and Former Co-Chair of its International Pro Bono Committee.
+Mr. Byowitz received the Section’s Lifetime Achievement Award (August 2011) and its Leonard J. Theberge Award in recognition of sustained and outstanding service in the field of private international law (April 2019).